 - Do not worry about identifying the main idea and supporting details.

-- Think not of how to construct an open response based on events in the text.
+- Don’t think about how to construct an open response based on events in the text.

 - Simply pick a book you want to read, find a comfy place to curl up with the book and enjoy.